technomonah/CSSE_DE_project/README.md

 ## How to run project?

 ### Prereqs
-i've builded project on GCP Ubuntu VM, so snippets would be only for these particular case.
+I've builded project on GCP Ubuntu VM, so snippets would be only for these particular case.

 - ***Anaconda***
 ```bash